Ness dig ending in 2024 when focus shifts to post-excavation work

 If you want to see the site while excavation is in progress, there is just one more season to visit.

-The nine-week excavation will be open to the public on weekdays between Wednesday, June 26 and Wednesday, August 16.
+The nine-week excavation will be open to the public on weekdays between Wednesday, June 26 and Friday, August 16.
+Full details on visiting are available here.

 What happens to the site?

-At the conclusion of the 2024 dig season, the trenches will be covered and the site returned to being a green field.
+At the end of the 2024 dig season, the trenches will be filled in and the site returned to being a green field.

-It will be left for future generations of archaeologists to continue the work, undoubtedly using even better scientific techniques than available now.
+That ensures the structures are protected for future generations of archaeologists to continue the work we started – undoubtedly using even better scientific techniques than available now.

 Why infill?